4548

 How a Toilet Works – Toilet Plumbing Diagram

 One of these devices—called a fill valve—is connected to the water supply and controls delivery of water to the tank.
 When you flush a toilet, the flush lever lifts a flapper that allows the tank’s water to rapidly drop down into the bowl.
-The pressure causes the bowl’s waste water to go down the drain.
+The pressure causes the bowl’s waste water to go down the toilet system’s drain.
 The drop in the tank’s water level is sensed by a float, ball, or pressure gauge in the fill valve, and this triggers water to refill the tank through the flush valve.
 When the tank is full, the water shuts off.

 What is a toilet flapper?

-When a conventional toilet is flushed, water from the tank rushes into the bowl through an orifice called the flush valve.
+This is how a toilet flush works: When a conventional toilet is flushed, water from the tank rushes into the bowl through an orifice called the flush valve.
 Before you trip the lever, this valve is plugged with a rubber rubber flapper or a stopper called a tank ball.

 Man’s hands holding a trip lever and flapper ball chain, lifting it off a valve.